zdharma-continuum/zinit/docs/zsh-plugin-standard.md

-Plugin managers may export the parameter `$ZPFX` which should contain a path to a directory dedicated for user-land software, i.e. for directories `$ZPFX/bin`, `$ZPFX/lib`, `$ZPFX/share`, etc. Suggested name of the directory is `polaris`, Zplugin uses this name and places this directory at `~/.zplugin/polaris` by default.
+Plugin managers may export the parameter `$ZPFX` which should contain a path to a directory dedicated for user-land software, i.e. for directories `$ZPFX/bin`, `$ZPFX/lib`, `$ZPFX/share`, etc. Suggested name of the directory is `polaris`, Zinit uses this name and places this directory at `~/.zinit/polaris` by default.

-User can then configure hooks (feature of e.g. zplug and Zplugin) to invoke e.g.
+User can then configure hooks (feature of e.g. zplug and Zinit) to invoke e.g.
 `make PREFIX=$ZPFX install` at clone & update of the plugin to install software like e.g. [**tj/git-extras**](https://github.com/tj/git-extras).
 This is a developing role of Zsh plugin managers as package managers, where `.zshrc` has a